 Son William S.B.
 Carrel (1848-1930) was born on May 17, 1848.
 A lifetime resident of Greene County, William resided for many years in Swarts, Greene County.
 At the age of 45, on May 3, 1901, he and Mary (Wright) Jones ( ? -1928) united themselves in marriage.
 The nuptials were witnessed by J.A.
 Rinehart and J.J.
 Freeland.
 Mary had been married previously and was widowed in 1897.
 Thus she brought these offspring to the union with William -- Mrs. Samuel Simpson, Elisha C. Jones and Wiley F. Jones.
 She also had raised a nephew, William C. Wright, since his infancy.
 They were farm laborers near Nineveh, Morris Township.
 In 1921, he and his brother Milton were named in a Washington Observer obituary of their cousin, Mary Louise (Johnston) Miner.
 Mary was afflicted with cancerous growth on her face and spent her final time on earth in the home of her daughter.
 She succumbed to the hands of death in July 1928.
 An obituary was printed in the Waynesburg Republican.
 William survived his wife by eight years.
 Suffering from acute heart problems, he died at age 81 on March 2, 1930, at the home of nephew Donald Carrel in Nineveh.
 His remains were placed into repose in Hopewell Cemetery in Greene County, with Rev. Arthur Sellers. of the Nineveh Methodist Episcopal Church, preaching the funeral sermon.
 An obituary was printed in the Republican.

 Son Columbus Johnson Carrel (1852-1927) -- also known as "Christopher Columbus Carrel" -- was born on July 26, 1852 in Greene County.
 He was joined in holy matrimony with Armintha Tewksbury ( ? -1926).
-They produced five daughters -- Minnie Estella Filby, Mrs. I.S.
+They produced five daughters and a son -- Minnie Estella Filby, Mrs. I.S.
 Nichols, Alma Sampson (or "Samson"), Mrs. M.A.
-Gorsuch and Mrs. R.E.
-Thomas.
+Gorsuch, Mrs. R.E.
+Thomas and Charles Carroll.
+Sadly, infant son Charles contracted cholera and died on July 25, 1890, with a short obituary appearing in the Waynesburg Republican.
 Over the years, Columbus earned a living as a laborer.
 Sadly, Armintha died on July 2, 1926.
 Columbus only outlived her by a year.
 He suffered a stroke of paralysis and, after two years of suffering, succumbed in the home of his daughter Mrs. Filby in Washington at the age of 75 on March 24, 1927.
 Burial was in Washington Cemetery, with Rev. B. Frank Taber officiating.
 An obituary was published in the Waynesburg Republican.